MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 1. Enter a name for the bot.

-3. Provide a website you'd like the bot to use for generating answers, then click **Create**.
+3. Provide a website you'd like the bot to use for generating answers, and click **Create**.
 See the [URL considerations](#url-considerations) section for what types of URLs you can use.

     :::image type="content" source="media/nlu-gpt/responses-create-preview-bot.png" alt-text="Screenshot of the bot creation screen with the preview option highlighted.":::